 If you are disabled because of a medical condition, you may qualify for disability benefits from the Social Security Administration (SSA).
 The process of filing a disability claim can be complex, and you will want to make sure you have all the supporting documentation in order when you file your claim so you can improve your chances of having your disability claim approved.

-Be sure your diagnosis is confirmed in your records and that all medical test results, physician notes, surgical notes, and details about limitations and restrictions are included in your medical records.
 You should also provide the other supporting documents for your claim.
 As an example, if you are applying for Social Security Disability Insurance (SSDI), you will want to make sure that you provide a detailed work history so the SSA can confirm that you earned enough credits to qualify.

 Supplemental Security Income (SSI) is needs-based, so you will need to provide detailed evidence of your financial need.
 There are specific income and resource requirements that must be met, so be sure to provide proof of income, bank statements, and proof of any assets, such as stocks, bonds, real estate, cars, and personal property as well as anything that you could sell to get cash to cover your living expenses.